permaweb/bazar/src/views/Docs/DocsDetail/MD/collectors/how-to-fund.md

 - [Uphold](https://uphold.com/assets/crypto/buy-arweave)
 - [WazirX](https://wazirx.com/exchange/AR-INR)

-Once you purchase $AR, send it to your Arweave wallet, and then bridge it onto ao to obtain wAR.

-**Please note: This is not financial advice.
+###### **Note: Not all on-ramp services or exchanges are supported in every country.
+Always check whether your country supports the exchange or on-ramp service.
+This is not financial advice.
 Please conduct your own research.**